Certain qualities of a good nurse are essential when asking for a raise, applying for a new job or asking for a job promotion.

 There are some who never want to see a classroom ever again.

-They can still educate themselves through continuing education (CE) or getting certified in your specialty.
+They can still educate themselves through continuing education (CE) or getting certified in their specialty.

-Continuing education makes you more knowledge in current practice, and certification makes you look more competent and professional.
+Continuing education makes you more knowledgeable in current practice, and certification makes you look more competent and professional.

 14. Care for your Patient